(Updated Aug. 8, 2022)

 WHERE HAVE LANTERFLIES BEEN SPOTTED?

-There is currently a spotted lanternfly quarantine in effect in the City of Winchester and Frederick, Clarke and Warren counties.
-The quarantine is necessary to slow the spread of this insect to un-infested areas of Virginia.
+Surrounding counties have confirmed sightings, including Loudoun County and Prince William County.
+There are currently 22 quarantines in place across the Commonwealth of Virginia.
 Businesses in the quarantined areas are required to obtain state permits and inspect regulated articles to ensure that these articles do not contain any life stage of the spotted lanternfly.

 WHAT DO THEY LOOK LIKE?